LogRocket/logrocket-react/README.md

 # LogRocket React plugin
 Optional add-on package for [logrocket](https://www.npmjs.com/package/logrocket).

+Please note that this is intended to be used in conjunction with build tooling that automatically adds the `displayName` property to your React components.
+Without this property existing, our plugin doesn't have any component names to report to LogRocket.
+You can also manually add them if you want LogRocket to report a different name.

 ------

 The LogRocket React plugin allows you to search for sessions in which the user clicks a specific component in your app: